josqu-john/BleyBley-Launcher/README.md

 ## *About*
 *kinda dead.*
-*First Ruby Project so extrem bad written.*
+*First Ruby Project so extremmly bad written.*

 Small Ruby launcher for Mount and and Blade Warband
 Version: ALPHA 0.6